jmkogut/winnie/INSTALL.md

 I do believe an automated build / install process will be in order some day, right after winnie gets a complete rewrite in some esoteric language.
 (I'm looking at you, Haskell.)
 For now the process is all manual.

-Get comfortable; this will take a while.
+You really should get comfortable; this will take a while.

 ## Pre-Requisites

-*Install the libraries winnie depends on.*
+### Python libraries

-1. Install yourself a few necessary python libraries.
+1. Install for yourself a few necessary python libraries. shouldn't take long~

     ```bash
     sudo apt-get install python-irclib